Treats cancer of the blood, bone, lung, breast, head, or neck. Also treats rheumatoid arthritis and psoriasis.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- If you have bone cancer, ask your doctor if you need to avoid using pain or arthritis medicine (such as aspirin, diclofenac, ibuprofen, indomethacin, Advil®, Aleve®, Bextra®, Celebrex®) or steroid medicines (such as prednisone).
+- Make sure your doctor knows if you are also using pain or arthritis medicine (such as aspirin, diclofenac, ibuprofen, indomethacin, naproxen, Advil®, Aleve®, Bextra®, Celebrex®, Motrin®, or Vioxx®) or steroid medicines (such as prednisone).
+Tell your doctor if you are also receiving cancer treatments (such as cisplatin, Platinol®) or radiation treatments.

 - Tell your doctor if you have used methotrexate before for any reason.